 - Would a better router increase Internet speed?

-- How often should I replace my router?
+- How often should you replace your wireless router?

 - What is the best router for home use?

 - How do I fix slow WiFi?

 - Will getting a better router make my Internet faster?

 - How do you tell if your router is slowing down your internet?

 - What blocks WiFi signal in house?